 Create your list of goals, apply the 80/20 Principle to those goals, create a plan to focus on the goal(s) you identified using the 80/20 Principle.
 What have you go to lose?
 Besides some debt and maybe some extra weight!

 At 80/20 Financial Services we use this same approach to retirement and investment planning.
-A goal of retiring - without a plan to get there - is simply a plan to outlive your money.
+A goal of running out of money in retirement - without a plan - is simply a plan to run out of money in retirement.

 You Need A Plan

 At 80/20 Financial Services, we are retirement planners and we specialize in working with electric cooperative employees.
 We can help you answer questions like: